-In August of 2018, Judy took a watercolor class from well-known local artist, Marti Mathis, http://www.martimathis.com, which whetted her appetite for more!
-Then after some online research, she found renowned botanical artist Anna Mason, http://www.annamasonart.com, from the UK.
+In August of 2018, Judy took a watercolor class from well-known local artist, Marti Mathis, which whetted her appetite for more!
+Then after some online research, she found renowned botanical artist Anna Mason, http://www.annamasonart.com, who lives in the UK.
 She teaches internationally via online tutorials available by subscription to her online school.
 Judy has learned much from her as well as the many other artists on the forum there.
-Now she paints mostly from photos taken over a lot of years, but always keeping an eye out for other subjects that pique her interest artistically.
+Now she paints mostly from her own photos taken over a lot of years, but always keeping an eye out for other subjects that pique her interest artistically.
 Wanting to add portraiture to her portfolio of skills, however, she went looking for yet another online teacher.
-She found Susan Harrison-Tustain, another internationally acclaimed artist in New Zealand, http://www.susanharrison-tustain.com.
+She discovered Susan Harrison-Tustain, who is another internationally acclaimed artist, living in Australia, http://www.susanharrison-tustain.com.
 Specializing in watercolor and oil portraits, Susan offers instructional videos that that can be purchased online and downloaded.
 These two well-known artists have very different but complementary styles, each offering invaluable representational watercolor techniques.

 With the Lord’s direction, inspiration and guidance Judy’s skill continues to develop as He leads her to bring His creation to life visually on paper with watercolors.
-She likes to paint subjects that she feels passionate about; ones that excite her personally to paint.
-Being a perfectionist, as well as a lifelong learner, Judy continues to challenge herself to find new ways to grow and improve her art and her life in general.
+Being a perfectionist as well as a lifelong learner, Judy continues to challenge herself to find new ways to grow and improve her art skills.

 First watercolor portrait, “Emory & Ethan” – 2019